-Mental health issues have a significant impact on employee wellbeing and are a major cause of long-term absence from work.
+Mental health issues can affect one in four people at some point in their lives and have a significant impact on employee wellbeing.
+They are a major cause of long-term absence from work.
 Employers should promote good mental health and provide support for employees who are experiencing mental ill health including anxiety or depression.

-This factsheet gives an overview of mental health issues – which affect one in four people at some point in their lives - in the workplace.
-It provides guidance on supporting employees’ mental health at work, including spotting early signs of mental ill health, training line managers, and promoting a good work-life balance.
-The factsheet emphasises the importance of making adjustments at work and offers guidance on providing specialist clinical and professional advice for employees who need it.
+This factsheet gives an overview of mental health issues in the workplace.
+It provides guidance on supporting employees’ mental health at work, including spotting early signs of mental ill health and training line managers.
+It emphasises the importance of making helpful adjustments at work and offers guidance on providing specialist help for employees who need it.

 What is mental health?

 We all have mental health, just as we all have physical health.
 Both change throughout our lives, and like our bodies, our minds can become unwell.
 The World Health Organisation describes mental health as ‘a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community’.

 Our health and well-being surveys show that mental health issues are a major cause of long-term sickness absence from work and our report Employee Outlook: Focus on mental health in the workplace found that more than three people in ten have experienced mental ill health while in employment.
 So it’s likely that we’ll be either affected ourselves by a mental health issue or be supporting someone who is.